you sit me down

 The weeds and the good grain look the same when immature.
 You can only tell the difference when fully grown. (unlike my picture)

 A story: When I was 29 single and lonely living on my own in Bradford, I went on a Christian holiday and met a young man.
-I will call him H to protect his identity.
-He was a black West Indian.
+He was of black West Indian heritage.
 Although born in the Caribbean, his family moved to London when he was a toddler.
 He was very much a Londoner.
 He worshipped in a Pentecostal church; and was a missionary; during the time we were together he went to America with Youth with a Mission.
 He was enthusiastic about faith in a straightforward and ordinary way, both talking about it and listening to others.
 I was deeply in love and thought this relationship would last.
 I was also amazed that he was interested in me.
 At that time, I felt inferior to charismatic Christians, people who could talk or pray in tongues and who were given words of wisdom or see pictures or visions.
 I thought I had a feeble faith compared to them and was second-class, not possessing these supernatural gifts.
-So likewise I was in awe of H and his spirituality.
+So likewise I was in awe of my boyfriend and his spirituality.
 He was a gifted spiritual leader.
-Sadly with me, in an intimate personal and emotional relationship, he treated me badly.
-I finished the relationship when he messed me about once too often and the emotional pain was too great.
+Sadly with me, in an intimate personal and emotional relationship, I thought he treated me badly.
+I finished the relationship when I felt he had messed me about once too often and the emotional pain was too great.
 It took me 5 years to get over him.
 What had seemed so good and right; a beautiful wholesome piece of wheat, why had it turned out so wrong?
-How could God, support him in his spiritual leadership when he was being cruel to me?
+My viewpoint: How could God, support him in his spiritual leadership when he was being cruel to me?
 I remember reading the story about David and Bathsheba, in which David fell in love with her, slept with her and then killed her husband into the bargain.
-I was appalled too at that.
+At first I was appalled by that story too.
+Perhaps, years later I begin to understand how God can love us all in that way.

 Fortunately I met another leader from a charismatic church who gave me this illustration.
 He talked not about grain and grass, but sheep and goats.
 In the Middle-East they can look the same.
 In the Bible there is reference too to the sheep and the goats and who will be separated out at a time of judgement.
 The sheep who behave with pure motives, the goats with more evil intent.